Travel Notice Situation in Eastern Sabah

 1. In the case of an accident or medical emergency, call 999.
 Any injured or sick persons are usually brought to the nearest state hospital.
 A medical transfer to Singapore by ambulance is possible.
 However, the superintending doctor in the Malaysian hospital as well as the receiving hospital in Singapore will need to consent to the transfer.
 The cost of medical transfer is to be borne by the individual/medical insurance.
 The High Commission in Kuala Lumpur or the Consulate-General in Johor Bahru can provide a list of service providers for such medical transfers.

-2. In the event of the death of a Singaporean, specific approval from the local authorities (like hospital and/or police) is required before the remains can be claimed for repatriation or cremation.
-An undertaker can be appointed to assist in this and to obtain all other necessary related documentation.
+2. In the event of the death of a Singaporean, specific approval from the local authorities ( such as the hospital and/or police) is required before the remains can be claimed for repatriation or cremation.
+An undertaker can be appointed to assist in the process and to obtain all necessary documentation.

 Overseas Travel – Be Informed & Be Safe [Updated on 5 February 2024]